escidoc/escidoc-core-admin/doc/readme.txt

           Execute target foxml-migration of ant file build.xml

        	4) Rebuild the Fedora 3.0 resource index and SQL database.
-       	   It is assumed that the new Fedora make usage of the same Fedora database like the old Fedora.
-Therefore is the index table from Fedora database to drop.
+       	   It is assumed that the new Fedora make usage of the same Fedora database like the old Fedora installation.
+Therefore all tables from Fedora database to drop and automatically recreated during the rebuild procedure.
 This step is not necessary if a new database is used.
-       	   Connect to the Fedora database and drop the index table.
+Connect to your Fedora database and drop all tables.

           The index and SQL database rebuild is supported by tools from Fedora.
           Call fedora-rebuild script, located in